NexPlayer/iOS-SDK/closed-captions.md

 * *NXCEA608CellInfo*:
     CEA-608 caption cell information.
 This structure is used by to store CEA 608 closed caption cell information and is passed to **NXCEA608CaptionView** to be displayed.
 * *NXCEA608CaptionView*:
     This view receives and displays CEA 608 closed captions.
-This interface must be implemented in order for CEA 608 closed captions to be displayed.
+This interface must be implemented for CEA 608 closed captions to be displayed.
 * *NXPlayerCEA608CaptionUpdateReceiver*:
     Specifies a receiver to be notified of changes to the current CEA 608 closed caption information.